-Home-use TES: a promising solution for TMS maintenance therapy
+Home-use TES with PlatoWork: a promising solution for TMS maintenance therapy

 Are you a TMS provider, looking for a sustainable at-home alternative to supplement your TMS service and to finally solve the problem of continuation and maintenance therapy?

-Based on the clinical efficacy of TES for treating depression, as reported in the literature (Lefaucher et al., 2017, Fregni et al., 2021), we are confident that at-home TES is the perfect tool to complement a successful TMS (or psychotherapy) treatment in order to maintain mental health and prevent or delay relapse of your patients.
+Based on the clinical efficacy of TES for treating depression, as reported in the literature (Lefaucher et al., 2017, Fregni et al., 2021), the PlatoWork headset is a promising tool to complement a successful TMS (or psychotherapy) treatment in order to maintain mental health and prevent or delay relapse of your patients.

 If you have any questions, please reach out: